from Blurt Magazine

 from Ghettoblaster Magazine

-Prince’s masterpiece of stripped-down funk Kiss has been transformed into an ethereal and emotional ode to intimacy, courtesy of indie folk musician Soft News.
+Prince’s masterpiece of stripped-down funk Kiss has been transformed into an ethereal and emotional ode to intimacy, courtesy of indie folk outfit Soft News.
 Draped in melancholic strings and ambient guitar work, Soft News’ version of Kiss is a lush and meditative duet.

 The passion project of New York City-based musician Erik Laroi, Soft News highlights Laroi’s knack for turning glossy hits of the ’80s into melancholic hymns of the present.
 Produced by Charles Newman (The Magnetic Fields), the song also features vocalist Olivia Price, cellist Christian Dupree and violinist Claudia Chopek (Father John Misty).
 Kiss will be released on April 19 as part of 70 First Ave., an EP of Prince covers.